-Today, I teach hula the way I was taught but I also choreograph my own.
+Today, I teach hula the way I was taught to I also choreograph my own.
 It depends on what I'm going to use the hula for.
-If it is for a showy show, then I would rechoreograph the dance.
 If it's for a recital, then we do it the way it should be.
-I'll tell my students that this is how this dance was taught to me. so now, I'm teaching it to you.
+I'll tell my students that this is how this dance was taught to me, so now, I'm teaching it to you.
 And then there are times I'll tell them, "This is my creation."
 I teach them "Kawika" in its very basic form because "Kawika" is a chant that starts everybody off who wants to study kahiko.
 This is traditional.

 And after a while I'll come back and I'll say, "You know how to do the traditional form, now I'll teach "Kawika" to you in another form.
 This is not traditional, this is my creation."

 After teaching for thirty years, my biggest joy is that I'm now teaching the children of the first children I taught.
-And it's just the joy of giving people the pleasure of knowing a little of their Hawaii through hula.
+And It's just the joy of giving people the pleasure of knowing a little of their Hawaii through hula.
 Because I myself have learned a lot and I want my students to learn through hula itself.

 The advice I give to most young kumu hula is that the road is tough.
 When you fall down, you cannot stay down.
-You got to pick yourself right back up and keep going.
-If you stay down, that's where you're going to remain.
+You got to pick yourself right back up and keep going. (f you stay down, that's where you're going to remain.)

 I define hula kahiko as the past.
 Twenty years from now, we're going to be the past and chants written about things happening today will be kahiko.
 The true form of kahiko is the traditional works and the way the dances were passed on to you from your kumu.
-There are some changes from what I remembered the kahiko to be when I first danced but I like overything to be easier.
-Everything has to have a change for it to survive, I enjoy the work of the young kumu hula.
+There are some changes from what I remembered the kahiko to be when I first danced but I like everything to survive.
+I enjoy the work of the young kumu hula.
 I see a lot of innovations in the hula and I tell myself, "that's different."
 Change is alright if it inspires the young people to continue to hula.

-I used to feel bad because I didn't unik!
-But other kumu and even some of our masters did not go through that old style of unik!
+I used to feel bad because I didn't uniki.
+But other kumu and even some of our masters did not go through that old style of uniki.
 I think that the desire to teach and share is the only thing that is important.
-People ask me how come I don't unik! anybody.
+People ask me how come I don't uniki anybody.
 I'm just waiting.
-Each kumu who is getting on in age will know eventually who they will select to carry on their work or select to carry on their hala.
+Each kumu who is getting on in age will know eventually who they will select to carry on their work or select to carry on their halau.
 When the time is right I will know who that person is.
 I'm hoping it's my daughter but it may be somebody else.